 Therapeutic goals for a client who has nearly drowned include providing adequate oxygenation, maintaining a patent airway, maintaining cerebral perfusion, continuous monitoring, providing rewarming methods, and absence of complications.

-Here are five (5) nursing care plans for near-drowning:
+Here are five (5) nursing care plans and nursing diagnosis (NDx) for near-drowning:

 - Impaired Gas Exchange